 – The UL mark indicates that the product has been tested by an accredited third party laboratory in compliance with the applicable product standards and minimum safety requirements so that it can be sold and distributed in the North American territory.

-For any modification requested to the original product, an increase of 30% on the listed price will be charged, plus Euro 100,00 net per product for administrative costs.
-In the case of modified orders which are all the same as each other and for amounts greater than Euro 1.000,00, only the increase of 30% will be charged.
+Modification: for any modification requested to the original product, an increase of 30% on the listed price will be charged plus Euro 100,00 net per product for administrative costs; in the case of orders of modified products which are all the same between them and for a total amount higher than Euro 1.000,00 only the increase of 30% will be charged.